 my liking: in the meantime let me be that I am and

-seek not to alter me.”
+seek not to alter me.

 Much Ado about Nothing A.1 sc. iii

 In Shakespeare’s play, Don John calls himself a ‘plain-speaking villain’, though in truth he is one of the tamest villains in the Shakespearean canon.
 Although it would not be entirely appropriate to equate the British government or the British public to a ‘villain’ in the context of the development and implementation of a European law of civil procedure, this particular quote from Don John does reflect a certain consciously self-ghettoising, self-defeating attitude to be found in the British approach.
 This approach, in turn, has a negative effect on that field as well, as the United Kingdom could, with a different outlook towards Europe in general, and EU ‘activism’ in particular, exercise a profound influence on the development of many core legal concepts, by bringing its Common Law experience to the debate.
 Instead, the Government line (regardless of political colour) has been so far to use deliberately a de minimis approach to implementation, and quite clearly also with regards to negotiation on new instruments, both from first principles and in the exercise of the power not to opt-in once a draft is finalised.